Extracting the Alcock-Paczynski signal from voids: A novel approach via reconstruction: Conclusions

-This work will be especially valuable for enhancing the statistical power of VGCF analyses with the upcoming spectroscopic galaxy catalogs from DESI \citep{DESI_Collaboration_2022}, Euclid \citep{mellier_2024_euclid}, Roman \citep{spergel_2015, dore_2019}, and SPHEREx \citep{dore_2018} satellite missions.
-Before applying the method to observational data, further testing will be required to refine its performance in the presence of AP distortions in light-cone geometry, improve the modeling by accounting for potential systematic biases introduced by the void-finding algorithm when performing the AP test \citep[see][]{radinovic_2024}, and incorporate survey-specific observational biases and selection effects.
-Another important step will be to investigate how different reconstruction methods impact void properties and cosmological constraints within this framework, as partly explored for example in \citet{maragliano_2025}.
-The novel methodology presented in this paper strengthens the role of cosmic voids for precision cosmology by improving parameter constraints from the Alcock–Paczynski test through reconstruction.
+In particular, an interesting direction for future work is to analyze the different effects of reconstruction on distinct void populations, such as void-in-void and void-in-cloud types, which may exhibit different sensitivities to the reconstruction process.
+More generally, beyond reconstruction alone, it is important to investigate how different void classes contribute to the cosmological signal, as their distinct environments and dynamical properties may encode complementary information.\\ The novel methodology presented in this paper strengthens the role of cosmic voids for precision cosmology by improving parameter constraints from the Alcock–Paczynski test through reconstruction.
 It lays a solid foundation for the VGCF and void-based analyses to maximize their impact in the extraction of constraints from upcoming galaxy surveys.